ricardoquesada/bios-8088/ibm_pcjr/README.md

 TL;DR;:

 *   Connect two joysticks
-*   Press `Ctrl` + `Alt` + `Insert` keys
+*   Press `Ctrl` + `Alt` + `Insert` keys to enter into diagnostics mode
-*   Immediately after that do:
+*   Immediately after that, do:
-    *   Press: Joy 1 button B, and Joy 2 buttons A & B: enters diag loop mode without the diag screen
+    *   Press: Joy 1 button B, and Joy 2 buttons A & B for Manufacturing burn-in mode: enters diag loop mode without the diag screen
-    *   Press: Joy 1 button A, and Joy 2 buttons A & B: enters boot loop.
-Keeps botting
+    *   Press: Joy 1 button A, and Joy 2 buttons A & B for Manufacturing system test mode: enters boot loop.
+Keeps booting
-    *   Press: Joy 1 buttons A & B, and Joy 2 button B: all diag. screen present
+    *   Press: Joy 1 buttons A & B, and Joy 2 button B for Service loop-post mode: displays all diagnostics options, even if the hardware is not present
-    *   Press: Joy 1 buttons A & B, and Joy 2 button A: ?
+    *   Press: Joy 1 buttons A & B, and Joy 2 button A for Service system-test mode
     *   Press: Joy 1 buttons A & B, and joy 2 buttons A & B: enters boot loop with sound test